wingkwong/leetcode-the-hard-way/solutions/1400-1499/1434-number-of-ways-to-wear-different-hats-to-each-other-hard.md

 Given a 2D integer array `hats`, where `hats[i]` is a list of all hats preferred by the `ith` person.

-Return *the number of ways that the n people wear different hats to each other*.
+Return _the number of ways that the n people wear different hats to each other_.

-Since the answer may be too large, return it modulo `109 + 7`.
+Since the answer may be too large, return it modulo `1e9 + 7`.

 **Example 1:**

 ```
 Input: hats = [[3,4],[4,5],[5]]
 Output: 1
 Explanation: There is only one way to choose hats given the conditions.
 First person choose hat 3, Second person choose hat 4 and last one hat 5.
 ```